 - Thick (eg flipchip wafers) : new assembly methods, different interconnection methods or device performances require thicker wafers, which require significant modifications to dicing principles.

 - Dicing yield and assembly yield due to dicing operation : the traditional mechanical technologies create small cracks and chipouts that may result in dicing yield issues, which often only appear during final packaging or testing, despite extensive inspection after dicing.

 - Multi-project wafers (MPW) wafers usage is very inefficient since the majority of the wafer is wasted since only continued dicing kerfs can be made.

 The multibeam laser dicing enables significant improvements:

-The multibeam laser dicing for thin GaAs in combination with ALSI’s proprietary post processing technology based on wet-etching offers exellent die strength (fracture strength), all fitting into the existing infrastructure utilizing standard materials such as dicing tape and normal assembly steps.
+- The multibeam laser dicing for thin GaAs in combination with ALSI’s proprietary post-processing technology based on wet-etching offers excellent die strength (fracture strength), all fitting into the existing infrastructure utilizing standard materials such as dicing tape and normal assembly steps.

 A 100 µm thick GaAs RFIC wafer (after stretching):

 - pitch 1525×2125 µm